mig1984/bashible/README.md

   - mail me@me.com <<< "synchronzation failed"
 ```

 The working directory is automatically set to the script's.
-All tasks will stop execution immediately on failure, unless prefixed by "ignore_errors".
+Execution will stop immediately on failure, unless you prefix commands by "ignore_errors".

 ![output of the example](example.png)